+Even if you don’t scuba dive, the Poor Knights Islands are worth going to: you can go snorkelling or kayaking.
 We visited the Poor Knights on the second day of our long weekend trip around the North of New Zealand.

 Cruise to the Poor Knights Islands

 We boarded at Tutukaka Marina and arrived at the Poor Knights Islands late in the morning.
-The trip to the Poor Knights Islands was smooth; we were very lucky to have such a calm and clear weather.
+The trip to the Poor Knights Islands was smooth; we were very lucky to have such calm and clear weather.

 Far at the horizon, the islands can be seen all along the trip.
 We first could easily imagine the shape of a knight laying down on his back, where the name might come from.
 Then, as we were getting closer, the knight shape entirely disappeared to reveal a group of spectacular rocks with arches, caves and stunning cliffs.
 The islands are very wild: no one is allowed to walk on them.

 We first stopped at Riko Riko, the world’s largest sea cave.
-The cave is formed both under and above water and is that big that our boat had plenty of space to enter it.
+The cave is formed both under and above water and is so big that our boat had plenty of space to enter it.
 The walls are colourful with the moss and some other wet vegetation stuck on them.
-Our skipper was told that the acoustic in the cave was better than in Sydney Opera House, so we tried it with his music instrument (a kind of horn that he found underwater and cleaned… cool story!), and the echo and resonance were indeed impressive!
+Our skipper was told that the acoustic in the cave was better than in Sydney Opera House, so we tried it with his musical instrument (a kind of horn that he found underwater and cleaned… cool story!), and the echo and resonance were indeed impressive!

 After our dive, we did a nice tour around the islands, going under big arches that have nothing to envy to the famous Hole in the Rock that we did the day before in the Bay of Islands!